-- File the appropriate Registration Document and an Annual Renewal form for each project and meet all the requirements of the NIH Guidelines For Research Involving Recombinant or Synthetic Nucleic Acid Molecules, CDC/NIH Biosafety in Microbiological and Biomedical Laboratories, Occupational Safety & Health Administration (OSHA) Standards for Bloodborne Pathogens.
+- File the appropriate Registration Document for each project and meet all the requirements of the NIH Guidelines For Research Involving Recombinant or Synthetic Nucleic Acid Molecules, CDC/NIH Biosafety in Microbiological and Biomedical Laboratories, Occupational Safety & Health Administration (OSHA) Standards for Bloodborne Pathogens.
 This registration will require that a) the PI proposes physical and biological containment levels inaccordance with the NIH Guidelines, and b) the PI proposes appropriate microbiological practices and laboratory techniquest to be used for the research.

 - Make available to laboratory staff and students copies of the registration documents and other protocols that describe potential biohazards and the specific precautions to be taken.

 - Provide appropriate instruction and training in practices and techniques necessary to ensure laboratory safety.

 - Supervise the laboratory staff to ensure that appropriate safety techniques and procedures are employed.

 - Submit to the committee an annual report on activities on each protocol.